-If you have wondered what to make with prickly pears, you will love these fun tips and recipe ideas!
+If you have wondered what to make with prickly pears, you will love these fun tips and prickly pear recipes!
 I will walk you through everything you need to know about these exotic cactus fruits and how to enjoy their flavor!

 I have a special treat for you today!
 I am in love with prickly pears and will show you some of the best prickly pear recipes you can make with them!

 Prickly pears have many names, including cactus fruit, cactus pears, Opuntia, cactus fig, and even Mexican tuna fruit.
-(How silly is that name?)
-They can be found throughout Mexico and some of the southern states.
+They can be found throughout Mexico, California, South Africa, and in some southern states.

 Prickly pears come in several colors, ranging from red to hot pink, orange, and green.
 You can use any color of prickly pear in the recipes I share.
 I love using vibrant red and purple cactus pear fruit juice to make syrup.